 Prior to terminating an employee, management must meet with the employee to give them an opportunity to respond to the allegations or provide additional information.
-Once all the facts of the situation have been gathered, management should meet with HR to review past records and any new circumstances leading to management's request to terminate.
+Once all the facts of the situation have been gathered, management the Library Director should meet with the Library's Human Resources Committee and/or City HR to review past records and any new circumstances leading to management's request to terminate.